RULES

 About Ecky Thump!

 Ecky Thump! includes three distinct and unique categories based on (loosely) historical time periods.
 We are fully aware that we are playing fast and loose with history when assigning weapons to categories and by only allowing smallswords and rapiers to thrust.
-We know they can cut!
 These distinctions facilitate a variety of fencing styles allowing for a fun tournament.
 And if it isn’t fun what’s the point?

 Each category will consist of a minimum of a 5 round Swiss-pairings tournament, followed by 2 semi finals and a final.